-I have tried many healthy chocolate puddings, like with chia, with bananas, with regular cocoa powder, etc. But recently, I made chocolate pudding with avocado and dates.
+I have tried many healthy chocolate puddings, like chia pudding, banana chocolate pudding, etc. But recently, I made this chocolate pudding with avocado and dates

 And if I talk about texture, it was creamy, thick, silky, and also sweet because of the dates that I used.